Question: Why is my period 2 days late?

 If your period is 2 days late with a negative pregnancy test, these are the possible causes

-• You are pregnant (It’s possible to have a negative test 2 days after period.
-This is due to low levels of Human chorionic gonadotropin which is detected in blood or urine test)
+You are pregnant (It’s possible to have a negative test 2 days after your period is due.
+This is due to low levels of Human chorionic gonadotropin which is detected in blood or urine test, especially if you ovulated later than usual)

 Period 2 days late and cramping, Is it pregnancy?

-Should your period be two days late with stomach cramps, it is very likely you’re pregnant.
+Should your period be two days late with stomach cramps, pregnancy is one possible cause.

 Do you experience other early pregnancy symptoms like brown mucus discharge before missed period, food aversion and fatigue?
-Then it is likely pregnancy.
+Then pregnancy is possible.

 My period is 2 days late should I worry?